Dennis the Menace (film): Critical response

-A mixed review came from Peter Rainer of the Los Angeles Times, who praised Matthau's performance enormously, yet called the film "pretty tepid tomfoolery but [...] not assaultive in the way that most kids’ films are nowadays":
+A mixed review came from Peter Rainer of the Los Angeles Times, who praised Matthau's performance enormously, yet called the film "pretty tepid tomfoolery but [...] not assaultive in the way that most kids' films are nowadays":

-The “Dennis” comic strip, early ‘60s TV show and currently syndicated animated series all opt for an Everytown U.S.A. blandness—pipsqueak rebellion in a ‘50s time warp.
-The movie, directed by Nick Castle from Hughes’ script, is still caught up in that warp (with a few concessions, like the fact that both Henry and Alice now work).
-This means that Dennis doesn’t get into any high-tech shenanigans.
+The Dennis comic strip, early '60s TV show and currently syndicated animated series all opt for an Everytown U.S.A. blandness—pipsqueak rebellion in a '50s time warp.
+The movie, directed by Nick Castle from Hughes' script, is still caught up in that warp (with a few concessions, like the fact that both Henry and Alice now work).
+This means that Dennis doesn't get into any high-tech shenanigans.
 No computers, no video games, no laser guns.
 The film pretty much sticks to the old-fashioned basics [and] since this Dennis is only 5 years old, perhaps the decision was made to keep things slapstick-simple.
-Or could it be that the filmmakers regard Dennis as a “classic"—like, say, Huck Finn or Penrod?
+Or could it be that the filmmakers regard Dennis as a "classic"—like, say, Huck Finn or Penrod?

-This sort of misplaced reverence probably won’t do much for young audiences accustomed to a little more zap and bounce in their heroes.
+This sort of misplaced reverence probably won't do much for young audiences accustomed to a little more zap and bounce in their heroes.
 Parents might be grateful, though.
-The shenanigans in "Dennis the Menace" are mostly so mildly conceived and executed that kids aren’t likely to try them out on their families when they get home from the theater.
-Mom and Dad won’t have to lock up the frying pans.
+The shenanigans in Dennis the Menace are mostly so mildly conceived and executed that kids aren't likely to try them out on their families when they get home from the theater.
+Mom and Dad won't have to lock up the frying pans.

 If Hughes was expecting this film to create another pipsqueak franchise for him, he may have miscalculated.
-"Dennis the Menace" seems more like a rest period in between Culkin-ized tantrums.
-It’s not much—just one goofy little foul-up after another—but its lack of crassness is rather sweet.
+Dennis the Menace seems more like a rest period in between Culkin-ized tantrums.
+It's not much—just one goofy little foul-up after another—but its lack of crassness is rather sweet.

 Roger Ebert of the Chicago Sun-Times gave the film 2½ stars out of 4, and wrote, "There's a lot to like in Dennis the Menace.
 But Switchblade Sam prevents me from recommending it."
-Mason Gamble received a Razzie Award nomination for Worst New Star, but also won "Best Youth Actor Leading Role in a Motion Picture: Comedy" at the 15th Youth in Film Awards.
+Mason Gamble received a nomination for the Golden Raspberry Award for Worst New Star at the 14th Golden Raspberry Awards but won Best Youth Actor Leading Role in a Motion Picture: Comedy at the 15th Youth in Film Awards.

 Video game

-The film spawned a platforming video game for the Amiga, Super NES, and Game Boy platforms.
-It includes stages based on Mr. Wilson's house, the great outdoors, and a boiler room, among others.
+The film spawned a platforming video game for the Amiga, Super NES and Game Boy platforms.
+It includes stages based on George Wilson's house, the great outdoors and a boiler room, among others.